ayaka14732/llama-2-jax/README.md

 - In Llama models, each FFN has 3 linear projections, while in BART there are only 2.
 - There is no dropout in the original LLaMA implementation.
 - Llama 2 70B utilises Grouped-Query Attention (GQA).
+- Many people fine-tunes Llama in a 16-bit precision (float16 or bfloat16), but the performance would be impacted and thus comparisons with other models trained in 32-bit precision would be unfair.
+Another thing that is worth noticing is that the parameters for rotary embedding should be always in 32-bit to avoid collision.